 Follow Tim Armour on LinkedIn

 Apart from Buffet’s highly sought after advice, Armour also lends his perspective on the matter based on forces of demand and supply within the market.
 According to Armour, consumers should exercise caution on product labels before making any purchases.

 Tim Armour’s Appointment As Chairman Of Capital Group

 As of July 2015, Capital Group’s Board of Directors elected Tim Armour as its newest Chairman based on unanimous support for his unwavering dedication to success.
 As Chairman, he is tasked with coordinating with senior officials comprising of Phil de Toledo and Rob Lovelace in the achievement of company goals and objectives.

 Armour’s Education and Work Background

 Before his appointment, Armour’s notable appointments include Independent Chairman of AQR Funds’ board of trustees, interim CEO of the company between 2008 and 2009.
-He is an alumnus of Gettysburg College with a Bachelor’s degree in Arts and an M.B.A from Columbia University.

 For more information, just click here.